Satius-Security/Nessus-Scan-Exporter/README.md

 The script provides the following command-line options:

-- `--scrape-data`: Scrape scans and store them in the database.
+- `--scrape-data`: Scrape scans and track the progress in the database.
 - `--cleanup-db`: Clean up the database.
-- `--remove-record FILE_NAME`: Remove a specific record from the database.
+- `--remove-record FILE_NAME`: Remove a specific record from the database to reimport the scan file.

-To scrape scans and store them in the database:
+To scrape scans and store the progress in database:

 ```
 python3 main.py --scrape-data